 County Treasurer's Office

 The County Treasurer's office is responsible for collecting real estate, personal, and mobile home taxes for the county.
-This office assembles and mails approximately 18,000 statements.
-These statements are mailed usually in late March once each year.
+Tax statements are mailed usually in late March once each year.
 This office works closely with escrow companies maintaining up to date information on taxpayers escrow accounts.
 The due dates are set by state statutes as are penalty rate for past due taxes.
 The taxes that are collected are then disbursed to the various taxing districts including townships, cities, school districts, and special taxing districts.
-Other taxes collected in this office are state deed tax and mortgage registration tax which are due at the time of property transfer.

-Accounting: The Treasurer's Office maintains the official financial records for the county.
+AccountingBoth the Treasurer's office and the Auditor's office maintain the official financial records for the county.
 These duties include periodic financial reports and the annual financial statement for the county.

 Vital records are kept in this office also.
 All birth, death, marriage records for the county are accessible here.
 Other items handled include passport photos, notary public commissions, and clergy credentials.